-The differences between the adversarial example of an image and a power-related input are (as shown in Table \ref{table:difftwodomains}): \begin{itemize} \item Every pixel of an image has the same meaning and independent with each other physically, while different power variables represent different physical meanings and most of them are correlated with each other due to physics laws; \item The time-series image data might have sudden change due to the scenario change, while the time-series power data must change slowly following the inertial property; \item The value of each pixel is fixed to be in the range of $[0,1]$ or $[0, 255]$, while the range of the power variable might change under different operating conditions due to the periodically scheduling, seasonable power injection, etc. \item The evaluation metric $\ell_0$ norm for the adversarial perturbation is not suitable for the power variable since this norm might induce large errors into some power variables, which can be easily detected by legacy detectors or observed by system operators. \item It is easy for the attacker to obtain complete information of the input image and can tamper with any pixel or frame.
-On the other hand, it is difficult for the attacker to know complete information about the power variables of the power system.
-The background knowledge of images is in an abundance, while the insight about power variables sometimes is not available. \end{itemize}
+The differences between the adversarial example of an image and a power data are (also given in Table \ref{table:difftwodomains}): \begin{itemize} \item Each pixel in an image carries the same significance (each pixel can be any value within [0, 255]) and does not have physical correlations with other pixels, whereas various power variables hold distinct physical interpretations and often exhibit correlations stemming from the laws of physics. \item The time-series image data might have a sudden change due to the scenario change, while the time-series power data must change slowly following the inertial property. \item The value of each pixel is fixed to be in the range of $[0,1]$ or $[0, 255]$, while the range of the power variable can change seriously under different operating conditions due to the periodic scheduling, seasonable power injection, etc. \item The evaluation metric $\ell_0$ norm for the adversarial perturbation is not suitable for the power variable since this norm might induce large errors in some power variables, which can be easily detected by legacy detectors or observed by system operators. \item It is easy for the attacker to obtain complete information about an image and can tamper with any pixel or frame.
+However, it is difficult for the attacker to know complete information about the power data.
+The background knowledge of images is in abundance, while the insight about power data sometimes is not available. \end{itemize}